 Prabha Rathinasabapathy is one of our younger board members and is an Independent Member of the Poplar Board, having served as an Independent Member of the Places Board from January 2009 to August 2010.

 Prabha is currently pursuing a Master in Business Administration at London Business School.
 She is a qualified Chartered Surveyor in Planning and Development.
-Prior to the MBA, Prabha worked as an asset manager with Argent, the development company charged with regenerating 67 acres in King’s Cross.
+Prior to her MBA, Prabha worked as an asset manager with Argent, the development company charged with regenerating 67 acres in King’s Cross.

 Prabha believes that Poplar HARCA is in a unique position to be able to transform the quality of life for its residents through its work on better housing and better places.
 She enjoys working with the residents and looks forward to seeing their aspirations realised.